PhilippPro/PhilippPro.github.io/_posts/2016-8-5-Benchmarking_results.md

 For the regression datasets only regression learners that can handle factor features are included.
 The learners "btgp", "btgpllm" and "btlm" are excluded, because their training time was too long.

-In this preliminary study all learners were used with their default hyperparameter settings without tuning.
+In this preliminary study all learners are used with their default hyperparameter settings without tuning.
-The evaluation technique was 10-fold crossvalidation, 10 times repeated and it was executed by the resample function in mlr.
-The folds were the same for all the learners.
-The evaluation measures were the accuracy, the balanced error rate, the (multiclass) auc, the (multiclass) brier score and the logarithmic loss for the classification and the mean square error, mean of absolute error, median of square error and median of absolute error.
-Additionally the training time was recorded.
+The evaluation technique is 10-fold crossvalidation, 10 times repeated and it is executed by the resample function in mlr.
+The folds are the same for all the learners.
+The evaluation measures are the accuracy, the balanced error rate, the (multiclass) auc, the (multiclass) brier score and the logarithmic loss for the classification and the mean square error, mean of absolute error, median of square error and median of absolute error.
+Additionally the training time is recorded.

 On 12 cores it took me around 4 days for all datasets.

-I evaluated the results with help of the **data.table** package, which is good for handling big datasets and fast calculation of subset statistics.
+I evaluate the results with help of the **data.table** package, which is good for handling big datasets and fast calculation of subset statistics.
 Graphics were produced with help of the **ggplot** package.

-For comparison, the learners were ranked on each dataset. (see [benchmark_analysis.R](https://github.com/PhilippPro/benchmark-mlr-openml/blob/master/code/benchmark_analysis.R))
+For comparison, the learners are ranked on each dataset. (see [benchmark_analysis.R](https://github.com/PhilippPro/benchmark-mlr-openml/blob/master/code/benchmark_analysis.R))
-There were a few datasets where some of the learners provided errors.
+There are a few datasets where some of the learners provide errors.
-In the first approach these were treated as having the worst performance and so all learners providing errors got the worst rank.
+In the first approach these were treated as having the worst performance and so all learners providing errors get the worst rank.
-If there were several learners they got all the *averaged* worst rank.
+If there were several learners they get all the *averaged* worst rank.

 ## Classification